-US National Interest Waiver Green Card Discussion And Our Services
+US National Interest Waiver Green Card Services and Information

-For a consultation fee of $40 per 20 minutes, I can answer your specific US National Interest Waiver green card petition and visa questions.
-For international clients, I can offer consults and services via e-mail, Skype messenger, and telephonically.
-For clients close to Gainesville or Jacksonville, Florida, Oslo (Norway) or Prague (Czech Republic), in person consultations are another option.
+Gainesville Florida immigration attorney Richard Ruth provides US National Interest Waiver Green Card services to individuals with advanced degrees or exceptional ability whose work benefits the national interests of the United States.
+For a consultation fee of $40 per 20 minutes, I can answer your specific US National Interest Waiver green card petition questions.
+For international clients, I offer consults and services via e-mail, video conferencing and telephonically.
+For clients close to Gainesville Florida in person consultations are another option.
 For National Interest Waiver employment-based green card services and related consular processing followup where applicable, our flat attorney fee is $2,995 in most cases, plus USCIS filing fees, consular visa fees, and costs.

 Overview of National Interest Waiver Employment Green Card Process

 The general employment-based green card process is discussed on a separate page on this website.
 On that page, the typical labor certification process with the Department of Labor is discussed in detail.
-However, some employees, based upon a proven track record of exceptional success or knowledge that is of substantial benefit to the national interests of the United States, can bypass the labor certification process, by requesting a National Interest Waiver with the I-140 Immigrant Worker petition.
+However, some employees, based upon a proven track record of exceptional success or possession of an advanced degree, coupled with knowledge and work that is of substantial benefit to the national interests of the United States, can bypass the labor certification process by requesting a National Interest Waiver with the I-140 Immigrant Worker petition.

 The USCIS takes a very strict view of National Interest Waiver petitions.
 It is a common avenue for employees seeking to self-petition, or for employers seeking to evade the cumbersome labor certification process.
 For that reason, the USCIS each year receives many petitions that do not meet its strict criteria for a National Interest Waiver.
 It is absolutely critical, for a NIW petition to have the best chance of success, for substantial supporting documentation to be submitted, which clearly illustrates that all eligibility criteria are met.